home-sh/homesh-app/README.md

 ## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+All your files and folders are presented as a tree in the filente re oucan sh from one to another by clicking a file in the tree.

 ## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+You can rename the current file by clicking the file name uo  l re  te aatior by clicking the **Re uon inxplorer.

 ## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
+You can delete the current file ie citeemove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Export a file